-As web and/or app developers, they’re just something we do.
-It’s part of the job.
+As app/web developers, they’re just something we do.
+They’re part of the job.
 The goal, of course, is to learn from industry experts about new tools and new ways to build cool things.
 We fill our brains with knowledge over a few days and head back to the office pumped and ready to change the world.
-And of course, there’s free food and booze.
+And of course, there’s the free food and booze.

 For many, this is also a time to network, meet new colleagues and catch up with old ones.
 I’ve heard several devs express the feeling that even if the conference talks are so-so, the trip is worth it just to see everyone.
 For many of us, however, that’s not how it goes.

 Like many of my fellow nerds, I’ve been an introvert all my life.
 It’s not that I don’t like people.
-I’m just extremely uncomfortable trying to “network” with strangers, and everything I say below can also be applied to things like local meet-ups.
+I’m just extremely uncomfortable trying to “network” with strangers whom I just assume by default are way more talented than me.
+Also, everything I say below can be applied to things like local meet-ups.

 As I arrive at a conference, I’m usually fairly excited.
 And why not?
 I’ve been given an all-expense-paid trip to learn cool stuff from people I respect.
 After I check into my room, the anxiousness starts to set in as I make my way to the first night’s registration mixer.
 Here, everyone picks up their badges and swag and gets their tickets for free drinks.
 I immediately redeem one.